minusnaplus/api/README.md

 ```
 ## API
-This is a simple API with mathematical operations designed to test Fiber(go) & Node pipelines.
+This is a simple API with mathematical operations designed to test Fiber(go) & Node with Github actions.
 Additionally, it serves as a proof of concept for testing the performance of the Node Fastify vs Golang Fiber framework.

 ![Alt text](diagram.drawio.png "api net diagram")
 ### Localhost API Requests